Intron014/Intron014/README.md

 ### Hi there 👋
 My name is Jorge and I'm practically **new** to this stuff...
 Am I supposed to tell you stuff about me?
 Okay then!!

-- 😄 Pronouns: My pronouns are He/Him
+- 😄 Pronouns: My pronouns are He/Him - They/Them
-- 🌱 I’m currently learning how to program in HTML
+- 🌱 I’m currently learning how to program in HTML and...
+Python!
+- ⚡ Fun fact: I'm currently studying Bachillerato!

 And... well, that's kinda all for now.
 I hope I can add more stuff in the future!
 See you soon!